flipbarrett/intro-to-git/README.md

 • Staging area
-Files and directories that we explicitly add to the staging area
+Files and directories that we explicitly add to the staging area (Where files live when they are added but not commited to the repository.)

 Commands:
 • git status -> tells you what has been included in the tracking process of git (also gives hints ).